 Distribution of Materials

-The Community Relations director/designee shall review and determine whether materials are approved for distribution/posting to schools or the community bulletin on school websites.
+The Community Relations director/designee shall review and determine whether materials are approved for publication as community e-flyers.
 Any further review shall be by the superintendent/designee, whose decision shall be final.

 - Are libelous;